gmetais/grunt-yellowlabtools/README.md

 Here is the list of rules you can threshold.

+#### Page weight
+* totalWeight: total number of bytes downloaded
+* imageOptimization: number of bytes that could be saved by optimising images
+* gzipCompression: number of bytes that could be saved by compressing file transfers
+* fileMinification: number of bytes that could be saved by minifying JS, CSS and HTML

+#### Requests
+* totalRequests: total number of HTTP requests made
+* domains: number of domains used
+* notFound: number of HTTP 404 responses
+* multipleRequests: number of static assets that are requested more than once
+* smallRequests: requests that are smaller than 2 KB
+* lazyLoadableImagesBelowTheFold: images displayed below the fold that could be lazy-loaded

 #### DOM complexity
 * DOMelementsCount: total number of HTML element nodes
 * DOMelementMaxDepth: maximum level on nesting of HTML element node